prabhusivakumar/cicd-pipeline/Readme.md

 ## Dependencies
 The application has no dependencies.

+## Assumptions
+I've assumed that the application currently runs on a Kubernetes cluster.
+The app runs with 2 replica pods using a deployment manifest.
+Connectivity is established by a LoadBalancer Service, which creates a Load Balancer in the corresponding cloud setup.

 Problem 1
 ================
 Use any tool to be able to create a repeatable and predictable product deployment.